 We use cardboard boxes to pack orders as much as possible at Milk Tooth.
 This is for a couple of reasons - they're more likely to be reused by you, our wonderful customer; they're easier to recycle; they break down more easily; and - importantly - they do an excellent job of protecting beautiful items such as wooden toys.

 In terms of wrapping and void fill, we use brown paper, wood filings, butcher's paper, shredded cardboard, and other recyclable fill as much as possible.
-Sometimes, we use plastic air pockets, foam, and plastic bubble wrap, however, we do not purchase these items ourselves.
-Instead, we reuse the packaging and fill sent to us by our suppliers (more on this below).
+Sometimes, we use plastic air pockets, foam, and plastic bubble wrap, however, most of the plastic we use for wrapping and void fill is reused - it's the packaging and fill sent to us by our suppliers (more on this below).

 Milk Tooth has also recently ordered in some GreenWrap as a trial, to see if it performs as well as bubble wrap and can become our new best friend in fragile item protection.